- School Events

 Carnaval begins with a parade of students through the school and ending in the auditorium where each grade walks as their country's anthem is played.
 Next we all sing our national anthem and the theme song from the Christmas Program.
 Now Carnaval officially begins!

 Younger students are escorted around 'the world' with a parent or other adult chaperone while older students travel around with friends.
 They 'travel' to each grade to participate in crafts and activities, learn facts about each country, and get their passport stamped.

 Meanwhile in the auditorium, kids and adults can enjoy food from each country.
 There is also a market for purchasing items to support Mission Haiti.
 Tickets for games, activities, and food can be purchased at ticket booths and students can buy $5 worth of tickets the morning of Carnaval from their teacher in their classroom.

 Students love to spend some of their tickets at the raffle booth for a chance at many fun prizes.
-You can get involved by signing up for a volunteer time or by just coming and joining in the fun.
 The parade will enter the auditorium around 10:45am and Carnaval clean-up will begin at 2:00pm.
 Dismissal will happen at 2:45 unless you have made arrangements to take your child home earlier and have signed out with your child's teacher.

 Families and community members - please join us for this beautiful tradition!

 This year our Carnaval focus countries include:

 4 - Seychelles